My Son Sanctuary

 Another feature on many half-day trips from Hoi An to My Son Sanctuary is the Sa Huynh Champa Culture Museum, which explores the roles of the independent Sa Huynh tribe in the development of the civilisation of Champa through artefacts and personal accounts.
 Any further research into Cham culture and history can be done at the Museum of Cham Sculpture in Da Nang, just 40 minutes to the north of Hoi An and the location of the world’s largest collection of Cham sculptures.
 These give great accounts of the Cham people’s artisanal skill in sculpting along with a history of their expansion through Asia and foray into Islam.

-When to go to My Son Sanctuary?
+4. When to Go to My Son Sanctuary?

 Unfortunately for the Cham, much of their kingdom was subjected to brutal rains during the wet season, which did and still does lash the central and south of Vietnam at different times during the year.
 My Son Sanctuary was exposed to the same dangers of the central wet season, and much of the wear of the buildings is due to vicious rain erosion over hundreds of years.